 When families set out to adopt a pet they usually have their eyes set on a baby, like a puppy or a kitten.
-Unfortunately, this means that senior pets are less likely to be adopted and often end up spending the rest of their lives in shelters without a family.
+Unfortunately, senior pets are less likely to be adopted and often end up spending the rest of their lives in shelters without a family.
 These animals deserve a second chance, and that’s why November is ASPCA Adopt a Senior Pet Month.

 Some people assume older dogs and cats are in shelters because they are destructive or have bad behavior.
 However, there are plenty of reasons why a pet can end up homeless by no fault of their own.
 Family relocation, death, financial complications, or drastic lifestyle changes such as divorce can have detrimental effects on dogs and cats.
-Sadly, this can put senior animals at an increased risk for euthanasia when left unadopted at shelters.
+Sadly, this can put senior animals at an increased risk for euthanasia when left at shelters.

 If you’re planning on adopting a furry friend for your family, we encourage you to consider a senior pet!